RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 1.md

 She had a real weakness for injured or maligned animals.
 Their delicate tiny bodies that she could fit into her lap and experience their fluffiness.
 She'd considered asking her coworker if she could fluff their hair since they'd got an undercut and it looked especially soft, but with her own long braids that everyone knew weren't to be touched freely, she felt a bit socially trapped and simply didn't mention it.

 Movement outside caught Brun's attention.
-At the edge of the carpark she could see something moving.
+At the edge of the car park she could see something moving.
 She would cry if it was some sad, wet animal that had been caught out in the storm.

-Instead, as the figure grew closer and the lights in the carpark finally showed their full height, Brun had to admit it was a human.
+Instead, as the figure grew closer and the lights in the car park finally showed their full height, Brun had to admit it was a human.
 She was unsure what to do about them, they had no bags and appeared to not be wearing much clothes, making it unclear if they were a guest.

 Brun walked back behind the reception desk to check for any expected arrivals left for tonight and found nothing.
 She watched them trudge closer and closer, swaying dangerously as the wind buffeted them.
 As they got closer still, she was able to make out tattoos on their arms and face.
 Were they just a person who lived nearby and had gotten locked out?
 The neighborhood near the hotel was mostly upper class houses, and when she had a day shift she had noted that the cafes nearby were filled with artistic looking people.